XMPro/public-docs-pages/docs/resources/faqs/external-content/youtube/xmpro-ibpms-overview.md

 discussions create a visible decision

-trail and ensure critical information
+Trail and ensure critical information

 will no longer get lost in email threads